konovaliuk/railway/README.md

  * Create database **_"railway"_** on your MySQL server.
 After creating database, edit file "/src/main/webapp/META-INF/context.xml".
  Find key "username" and set your database username then set your password for key "password".
  Execute at first sql-script **_"railwayDbStructure.sql"_** and then script **_"railwayDbDataDump.sql"_** from the directori **_"sql"_** of the project.
  * Compile project to package **_"railway.war"_**.
-To do it just execute command "mvn clean package" from your prompt in the project root directory.
+To do it just execute command "mvn clean package -DskipTests" (build skipping tests, or command "mvn clean package" if you want to run unit-tests as well)  from your prompt in the project root directory.
  Then place created file **_"railway.war"_** to the directory **_"webapps"_** of your Tomcat root folder
  * Run Tomcat server.
 To do it run file **_"startup.sh"_** (for Mac/Linux/Unix, or file **_"startup.bat"_** for Windows)
  from **_"bin"_** directory of your Tomcat installation folder.